There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Robert Downey Jr. (+3pts)

-Before even getting into his performance in the movie, Robert Downey Jr. added a lot to this movie.
-This movie did not do well at the box office, but I have no doubt that the movie would have done even worse without Robert Downy Jr. in the lead role.
-Granted, without him, the studio would not have had to pay a Robert Downey Jr. salary.
-Nonetheless, his presence certainly raised interest in this movie.
+Before even getting into his performance, Robert Downey Jr. added a lot to this movie.
+This movie did not do well at the box office, but I have no doubt that the movie would have done even worse without the actor in the lead role.
+To be fair, without him, the studio would not have had to pay a Downey-sized salary, but his presence certainly raised interest in this movie.
+Then, putting aside the ridiculously fake-sounding accent, I thought he played the part in an entertaining way.

 Con: The Antagonists (-6pts)

-The mission may have been generic, but a story is as good as its villain, so a strong villain could have saved this movie from the generic mission.
-Unfortunately, the antagonists ended up being so typically one-dimensional that I could not resist the urge to roll my eyes more than once.
-First there was the obvious antagonist: Mudfly (Michael Sheen)—who was your typical evil doctor, trying to achieve power and fame.
-I mean I am not kidding, when you see this guy’s mustache you will know everything you need to know about the character.
+The mission may have been generic, but a story is as good as its villain, so a strong villain could have saved this movie from the generic nature of the mission.
+Unfortunately, the antagonists ended up being typically one-dimensional, and they induced more than a few eye rolls from me.
+First, there was the obvious antagonist: Mudfly (Michael Sheen)—who was your typical evil doctor, trying to achieve power and fame.
+He was as typical an antagonist as they come, as when you see this guy and his mustache, you will know everything you need to know about the character.

-Then there was—without giving anything away—Dr. Dolittle’s old acquaintance on an island where he used to live, and there was also the antagonist who was responsible for all of the events of this movie.
-They were all incredibly typical, one-dimensional, and predictable characters.
-The filmmakers had three antagonists in this movie, but did not give any enough development to make any of them effective villains.
-I think there was a decent story to be told with Mudfly—an old acquaintance of Dr. Dolittle, whose career has been overshadowed by Dolittle’s even though Dolittle’s methods have made him a joke to his peers—but the filmmakers gave the interesting aspects of Mudfly’s story no focus.
-Instead, they ended up going in the most typical and least interesting direction with each of these characters, and the movie was worse off for it.
+I thought there was a decent story to be told with Mudfly—an old acquaintance of Dr. Dolittle, whose career had been overshadowed by Dolittle’s even though Dolittle’s methods made him a joke to his peers—but the filmmakers gave the interesting aspects of Mudfly’s story no focus.
+Instead, they ended up going in the most typical and least interesting direction with him and the other two antagonists, and the movie was definitely worse off for it.

 Grade: C- (70pts)